LeeC77/OpenHAB_5_0_0_test_bindings/README.md

 # OpenHAB Bindings

-This repository containa test bindings for openHAB.
+This repository contains test bindings for openHAB.

 Currently there are bindings for
 - org.openhab.binding.smainverterbluetooth